ncthbrt/nact.xyz/content/lessons-javascript/en_UK/supervision.md

 ```

 The fourth parameter to spawnStateless is the actor property object.
-This object specifies various other behaviors of actors besides `onChildCrashes` and will be expanded upon in later sections.
+This object specifies various other behaviors of actors besides `onCrash` and will be expanded upon in later sections.